StanfordBioinformatics/JsonWf/README.md

 SJM is currently not included with the JsonWf distribution, but is a accessible from github at https://github.com/StanfordBioinformatics/SJM/blob/master/doc/MANUAL.txt .
 SJM is a tool for managing a set of jobs that are run on OGE or LSF compute cluster, or locally on one's personal computer.

-Required arguments of jsonWorkflow.py are the workflow definition file (-c argument) and the output directory argument (--outdir argument).
+Required arguments of jsonWorkflow.py are the workflow definition file (-c) and the output directory (--outdir).
 Job standard output (stdout) and standard error (stderr) streams will be written to files within the JobStatus directory.
-This directory is a sub-directory of the output directory given to kwality.py, and is automatically created.
+This directory is a sub-directory of the output directory given to jsonWorkflow.py, and is automatically created.

 JSON SCHEMA:
 The packaged schema schema.json defines the rules and structure of the